Ada-Developers-Academy/core-unit-1/intro-to-git/git-setup.md

 1. This button opens details about cloning.
 Select "HTTPS" as a setting for cloning the project.
 1. Locate the clone URL inside of this pop-up.
 Copy this URL.
 1. Switch back to your terminal
-1. Run the `$ git clone <clone URL>` command
+1. Run the `$ git clone <clone URL>` command, where `<clone URL>` is replaced with the URL copied previously.
 1. Confirm there's a new project folder and `cd` into it

 ### Clone with HTTPS

-In the process above, it specified choosing "HTTPS" as a setting for cloning the project.
-This setting determines the protocol used for Git commands and operations; "HTTPS" will be more appropriate for our projects.
+In the process above, we specified choosing HTTPS for cloning the project.
+This setting determines the protocol used for Git commands and operations.
+HTTPS is a little more straightforward to use, so we will be using it throughout the curriculum.

+### !callout-info

-Callout: No really, Clone with HTTPS
+## No Really, Clone with HTTPS

-Cloning with SSH is welcome, and is a great and wonderful way to clone!
+The ability to clone with SSH is welcome, and is a great and wonderful way to clone!
 However, it requires additional setup not covered in this curriculum.
 This curriculum officially recommends cloning with HTTPS for now, but follow your curiosity!

+### !end-callout

-### When Do You Clone?
+### When to Clone

 A developer clones a repo when they need these things: